Keyruu/oblivion/content/Homelab/Monitoring.md

 This is a real pain to setup and maintain.
 But NixOS has a great solution for this.
 There are existing modules for all of these services and the configuration can be done in nix.
 This does sound weird but this has some big benefits:

 - You have one configuration language instead 4 different ones
-- You can reference the configuration of other services (Look at the grafana config later on)
+- You can reference the configuration of other services (Look at the Grafana config later on)
 - You have an actual programming language for more advanced stuff

 The biggest disadvantage is that you have to translate the example configurations into the nix equivalent.

 So let's get into how I use this setup to monitor my homelab.
 # Metrics
 So first of you need something that collects metrics for this I use `node_exporter` and `cAdvisor`.
-These services all exposed the current metrics at an `/metrics` endpoint.
+These services all expose the current metrics at an `/metrics` endpoint.

 ## [node_exporter](https://github.com/prometheus/node_exporter)
 This is a service that fetches metrics from the node via different collectors.
 For our use case we use the default collectors and the systemd collector.